mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

   echo "Running CI target ..."
 {% endhighlight %}

 All what is left to do is to collect reports.
 The beauty of this approach is that you don't have to open Jenkins/Bamboo/Team City/Whatever UI to modify the build job each time.
-Your whole build configuration is a code now and you make changes as part of project repository, that means all changes are tracked in VCS.
+Your whole build configuration is a code now and you make changes inside the project repository, that means all changes are tracked in version control system and can be reviewed.

-Even more, if multiple projects share the same structure, you can move build configuration into a common makefile and make it available on CI as part of Ruby gem, for example.
+Even more, if multiple projects share the same structure, you can move build configuration into a common makefile and make it available on CI box as part of Ruby gem, for example.
 There are certain tradeoffs if you do it this way.
 The latest version of common makefile has to be backwards compatible with all the projects.
-I have successfully applied this approach building 21 libraries with one common makefile.
+I have successfully applied this approach building 21 libraries with one common makefile, so it's something that can be done.

 ## Summary